 ABINGDON, VA – Company officials recently announced that Food City will once again be providing the flu vaccine this immunization season.

 “Food City’s immunizing pharmacists are certified to administer vaccinations in accordance with the standards set forth by the American Pharmacists Association and the corresponding state pharmacy associations.
-Food City has offered the added convenience of a number of affordable preventative health care options, including the immunization of thousands of patients for over a decade”, says Mickey Blazer, Food City executive vice president of pharmacy operations.
+Food City Pharmacy offers the added convenience of a number of affordable preventative health care options, including the COVID-19 vaccine”, says Mickey Blazer, Food City executive vice president of pharmacy operations.

-Food City Pharmacy will be following the Centers for Disease Control (CDC) Guidelines.
-While all individuals are encouraged to receive a flu shot, the CDC classifies the following individuals as High Risk for Influenza: persons 65 or older, residents of long-term care facilities, persons 2-64 years of age with co-morbid (more than one disease) conditions, pregnant women, healthcare personnel who provide direct patient care or household contacts and out-of-home caregivers of children under 6 months of age.
-The CDC strongly recommends that the High Risk individuals receive a flu shot.
-Food City Pharmacists can immunize individuals 14 years and older.
+Food City Pharmacy will be following the Centers for Disease Control and Prevention (CDC) Guidelines, including guidance to minimize the risk of exposure to SARS-CoV-2 and reduce the risk for patients during the COVID- pandemic.
+While all individuals are encouraged to receive a flu shot, the CDC strongly recommends vaccination for individuals considered high risk.
+High risk individuals include persons 65 or older, residents of long-term care facilities, persons 2-64 years of age with comorbid (more than one) conditions, and pregnant women.
+The CDC also recommends the flu shot for healthcare personnel who provide direct patient care and household contacts or caregivers of children under 6 months of age.
+Food City Pharmacists can immunize individuals 12 years and older.

 Flu viruses are most common during the fall and winter months.
 Influenza activity often begins to increase in October and November.
 Most of the time, flu activity peaks between December and February and can last as late as May.